ValFin96/React-Portfolio/README.md

 # React-Portfolio

-This portfolio showcases the work samples of a web developer and is designed for employers looking for candidates with experience building single-page applications.
+This portfolio showcases the work samples of Valeriya Finogeeva as a web developer and is designed for employers looking for candidates with experience building single-page applications.
+Deployed application can be found [here](https://valfin96.github.io/React-Portfolio/).

 ## Technologies Used